-Until 31 December 2019, the independent auditor for the period covered by the historical financial information of Deutsche Bank is KPMG Aktiengesellschaft Wirtschaftsprüfungsgesellschaft ("KPMG").
+The independent auditor for the period covered by the historical financial information of Deutsche Bank is KPMG Aktiengesellschaft Wirtschaftsprüfungsgesellschaft ("KPMG").
 KPMG is a member of the chamber of public accountants (Wirtschaftsprüferkammer).
-With effect as of 1 January 2020, Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft ("EY") has been appointed as independent auditor.
-EY is a member of the chamber of public accountants (Wirtschaftsprüferkammer).

 What is the key financial information regarding the Issuer?